 But for online work, you can always connect the CNC with your computer and use the open-source GRBL software to operate the machine.

-As far as the applications are concerned, the CNC can be used to work on materials like wood, plastic, acrylic, soft metal, and even aluminum.
+As far as the applications are concerned, the CNC can work on wood, plastic, acrylic, soft metal, and even aluminum.

 Lastly, to top it all off, you benefit from MCWDOIT’s excellent customer service.